Victor-Yao/MyTools/Windows/netmon.md

-# Event Trace for Windows Authentication
+# Capture network trace by netmon

 1. Download and install [netmon](https://www.microsoft.com/en-us/download/details.aspx?id=4865) on client and server. *(To do below steps on client and server synchronously)*